GaboUCR/OneGabo/README.md

 # OneGabo

-Certainly!
-Here's an explanation of the message format your WebSocket client is sending to the server, suitable for inclusion in your README file as part of the project documentation:

----

 ### WebSocket Message Format

 The client in our application sends messages to the server using the WebSocket protocol.
 Each message is structured in a specific format that enables the server to process and act upon it effectively.
 The format of the message is as follows: